 A Professor of Public Health Sciences, Dr. Ford oversees the Center’s effort to address the state’s critical cancer disparities while implementing initiatives that integrate the expertise in population sciences among the Center’s cancer control researchers.
 Through community outreach and educational programs, Dr. Ford and her team work with minority leaders throughout the state to build bi-directional, trusting, and long-lasting partnerships, which are critical to Hollings investigators in tailoring culturally and contextually knowledgeable cancer interventions.
 She also works with the South Carolina Department of Health and Environmental Control to implement cancer-focused initiatives, including the State Cancer Plan.

 Dr. Mahvi serves as the Chief of the Oncology Integrated Center of Clinical Excellence (ICCE) and Chief of Surgical Oncology.
 In his leadership role, Dr. Mahvi oversees the clinical activities and performance of the Hollings Cancer Center.
 In coordination with MUSC leadership, faculty, physicians and staff, Dr. Mahvi executes strategies for program development, growth and patient access as well as managing the financial efforts of clinical operations.

 Dr. Rosenzweig is a Professor of Cell & Molecular Pharmacology.
 As Associate Director, he oversees the ongoing evaluation, development and growth of Hollings-supported shared research resources.
 These shared facilities provide access to critical technologies, services and consultation that enhance scientific interaction and productivity of cancer center members.

 Dr. Hughes-Halbert is a Professor of Psychiatry and Behavioral Sciences.
-As Associate Director, he ensures the education and training opportunities for pre- and post-doctoral students as well as junior faculty within the Hollings Cancer Center are well-structured, coordinated across multiple initiatives, effective, and promote transdisciplinary collaborations.
+As Associate Director, she ensures the education and training opportunities for pre- and post-doctoral students as well as junior faculty within the Hollings Cancer Center are well-structured, coordinated across multiple initiatives, effective, and promote transdisciplinary collaborations.